EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/modpack-suggestion---heavens-reforged.md

 ---
-name: Modpack Suggestion - Minecraft 1.18 - The Biomes and QoL Update
+name: Modpack Suggestion - Heavens Reforged
-about: Suggest an idea for Minecraft 1.18 - The Biomes and QoL Update.
+about: Suggest an idea for Heavens Reforged.
 title: ''
 labels: ''
-assignees: MagmaBro123
+assignees: ''

 ---